corydm92/lerna-test/README.md

 ## Todos

+TEAM

 - Don't use index for distribution files, makes stack traces hard

-- ex: `Button/lib/index.js > Button/lib/Button.js`
+  ex: `Button/lib/index.js > Button/lib/Button.js`

+- Make sure release notes are made in the package README file as part of publishing requirements.

+- Make sure we are using .jsx extension for react component files.

+GENERAL

 - Add Initial Setup documentation

-- Provide release notes when making version bumps

-- Add what has changed in the package readme

 - Learn more about `lerna bootstrap`